cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 # author: Cynthia Mengyuan Li
 ---

-Over the past year building generative AI capabilities inside Volvo Cars’ procurement organization, I’ve learned that the most important part of AI product development isn’t the model, or even the architecture.
-It’s the product thinking that wraps around all of it.
-The rapid rise of LLMs has made it easy to experiment, but it has also made it far too tempting to skip the foundational strategic questions: What problem are we solving?
-How will this fit into existing workflows?
-What could go wrong?
-And what makes this solution meaningfully better than what already exists?
+Over the past year building generative AI capabilities inside Volvo Cars' procurement organization, I confronted a fundamental challenge: how do you deploy generative AI in a high-stakes environment where mistakes carry legal, financial, and compliance consequences?
+The answer wasn't better models or more features.
+It was turning an inherently uncertain technology into a controllable decision system.

-This reflection captures my personal principles for building AI products responsibly and strategically - principles that formed the backbone of how I shaped our procurement AI integration at Volvo Cars.
-It’s not a technical deep dive.
-It’s a look into how I think, how I make decisions, and how I design AI to be not just powerful, but safe, trustworthy, and truly needed.
+This reflection documents how I approach building AI products for enterprise environments where risk is non-negotiable.
+It captures the frameworks I developed for categorizing risk, defining decision boundaries, designing human-in-the-loop workflows, and allowing systems to degrade safely when uncertainty exceeds acceptable thresholds.
+This is not about building powerful AI.
+This is about building trustworthy decision systems that operate predictably under constraint.

 A recent article on [Builder.io](https://www.builder.io/blog/build-ai) emphasized the importance of crafting unique AI products that stand out in an increasingly crowded field.